-AIX® has its own configuration scheme instead of using PAM.
+AIX[®] has its own configuration scheme instead of using PAM.
 AIX authentication is through its base operating system.

-For additional information about configuring PAM, refer to your system's documentation.
+For additional information about configuring PAM, refer to your system documentation.

-Set up the esd client
+Setting up the esd client

 You must tell the client to connect to esd rather than use the normal engine startup procedure.
-This is done by editing the ccm.ini file in the client Telelogic Synergy installation's etc directory to specify how the engine is started.
+This is done by editing the ccm.ini file in the client Rational Synergy installation etc directory to specify how the engine is started.